 Since programs differ at each college, students should consult program outlines published by the college or university to which they intend to transfer.
 The following recommended courses prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.
-See page 26 for general education requirements for the AA&S degree.
+See pages 25-27 for general education requirements for the AA&S degree.

-Recommended Pre-Major Courses

-recommended for Major Courses Cicares

 BIO 101 Biology 5

+College Algebra

+Introduction to Psychology

+PSY 210 Life-Span Development 5

+Introduction to Sociology

 MTH 162 Finite Mathematics 5

-PSY 101 Introduction to Psychology 5

-PSY 210 Life-Span Development 5

-SOC 110 Introduction to Sociology 5

-Recommended General Education Courses Credit

-PSY 205 Introduction to Social Psychology 5
+Introduction to Social Psychology

-SOC 270 Social Problems 5
+Social Problems

 SPH 101 Introduction to Public Speaking 5